Loading...

 It also gives identifiers from other external sources including PubMed, OpenAlex and Crossref to find more details about these publications.

-We find interesting to link these publications with their comments in PubPeer to broaden the information about these papers.
+We consider it important to link these publications with their comments in PubPeer to broaden the information about these papers.
 These comments have been categorized to classify the many types of publications’ problems.
-See more details about this classification here.
+Learn more about this classification here.

 We have designed several indicators to measure the impact of retractions by author, journal, organization and country.